 If you are thinking about using borrowed funds to start or expand your flipping empire, we can help.
 From house hunting, to planning improvements, to hiring contractors, it can be overwhelming as you try to keep every aspect of your project organized.

 To help make the process go as smoothly as possible, we’ve outlined each step of the borrowing process below.
 We know most house flippers aren’t loan or mortgage experts, so let us guide you through the process our borrowers go through at Rehab Financial Group:

 A) How to Apply for a Rehab Loan:

 - The first step to getting a rehab loan is to reach out to us by using either our online, pre-qualification form or by giving us a call.
 This initial contact will help us determine if you are likely to qualify for a loan with us.

 - After talking through some details about both your project and your financial situation, we will send you an editable PDF application.

-- We cannot process your application until we have all of the application materials so be sure to double check that you have provided us with everything requested on the checklists.
+- We cannot process your application until we have all of the application materials so be sure to double check that you have provided us with everything requested on the checklist.

 - A small, one-time only application fee will be charged to you to cover the cost of accessing your credit report as we review your application in full.

 - Your credit report, along with the rest of the application materials will be sent to our underwriter for approval.